bibimbop123/ruby_oop_cheatsheet/ruby_oop_master_guide.md

 ```

 ---
+## Key Takeaways

+1. **Objects bundle data and behavior** - they model real-world entities
+2. **Encapsulation protects data** - control access, validate changes
+3. **Inheritance shares behavior** - but only for true IS-A relationships
+4. **Polymorphism enables flexibility** - same interface, different implementations
+5. **Abstraction hides complexity** - simple public interface, complex private implementation
+6. **Composition is powerful** - mix behaviors with modules instead of deep inheritance trees

+**Remember:** OOP is about organizing code around objects that represent things in your problem domain.
+Think about responsibilities, relationships, and interfaces before you code.

 ✅ **This guide is a complete, beginner-friendly masterclass in Ruby OOP, covering Encapsulation, Inheritance, Abstraction, Polymorphism, Composition, and Modules with real-world mini projects.**